-But this ongoing change is in fact how our main characters and their plight are introduced to the story.
-Upon the flat rooftops of the apartment buildings that made up the outer west region of the city a figure stands, his feet pointing over the edge of the rooftop.
-His black leather jacket, gloves and boots kept him hidden in the dim light, like an assassin hidden where no one would bother to spot him.
-His whole head was covered by a skull mask, an image of fear in itself that let his friends know he meant business, and his enemies know he meant pain.
-He pulled up the strap of his glove, flexing his fingers and adjusting his grip.
+Nevertheless, this ongoing change is in fact how our main characters and their plight enter the story.
+Upon the flat rooftops of the apartment buildings that make up the outer west region of the city a figure stands, his feet pointing over the edge of the rooftop.
+His black leather jacket, gloves and boots kept him hidden in the dim light, like an assassin who was not terribly well hidden but positioned in a place where no one would bother to spot him.
+Instead of a face, he has just a pace, sinister skull attached to a mask that hid his entire head under a draping black veil.
+A skeleton in leather getup.
+He pulled at the strap of his glove, flexing his fingers and adjusting his grip.
 Not a single part of his body was visible under the leather clothing and mask.
-Not an inch of skin, not a hint of a man was seen wearing it.
-As far as anyone could tell he was a skeleton in a jacket and jeans and nothing more.
+Not an inch of skin could be seen, not a hint of a man was visible underneath.
+As far as anyone could tell, he was a skeleton in a jacket and jeans and nothing more.
 He held a thin but posh walking cane in his right hand, swinging it slightly in the air as he stood at the edge of the rooftops.
 The handle was made of polished beech wood and was as light and agile as a rapier.
-And as he looked out across the night he saw the city slumber quietly.
-It was his realm, his protection.
-While others may place the laws and curfews, it was he who enforced them, mainly because nobody else would bloody do it.
-This was his city.
-He was it’s real king...metaphorically speaking, of course.
-He was of no royal blood as far as he knew.

-As the night slept on the man looked downwards.
+The man glanced downwards.
 He could feel a great vibration in his trousers.
 He reached a hand into his pocket and pulled out a simple, old, cheap and replaceable mobile phone.
-With barely a finger movement he switched it on and pressed the answer button, moving the speaker up to where his left ear would have been under his mask.
+With barely a finger movement, he switched it on and pressed the answer button, moving the speaker up to where his left ear would have been under his mask.